-545. Social Research.
+545. SOCIAL RESEARCH.
 A tool course fundamental to all research in the social sciences.
 Emphasis is placed upon types and method of research.
 Group and individual projects are undertaken.
 Required of all sociology majors.

 - 546. FIELD STUDIES.
 Designed to provide direction and suggestion for either special research or surveys.
 Required of all sociology majors.
 Prerequisite: Sociology 477 and 545.
 3 credits second semester. - 547-548.
-Seminar in Sociology.
+SEMINAR IN SOCIOLOGY.
 Required of all graduate students in sociology.
-No credit.
-Both semesters.

-DEGREES CONFERRED IN 1940
+DEGREES CONFERRED IN 1941